-Merrick Grain Free canned dog food earns the Advisor’s top rating of 5 stars.
+Merrick Grain Free canned dog food receives the Advisor’s second-highest tier rating of 4.5 stars.

-Merrick Grain Free 96% Real Chicken was selected to represent the other products in the line for this review.
+Merrick Grain Free Real Texas Beef Dinner was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Canned Dog Food

 Ingredients: Deboned beef, beef liver, beef broth, dried egg product, natural flavor, salmon oil, salt, locust bean gum, potassium chloride, guar gum, calcium carbonate, minerals (zinc sulfate, ferrous sulfate, copper sulfate, manganese sulfate, potassium iodide, sodium selenite), choline chloride, taurine, vitamins (vitamin E supplement, niacin, thiamine mononitrate, calcium pantothenate, pyridoxine hydrochloride, vitamin B-12 supplement, riboflavin supplement, vitamin A supplement, folic acid, vitamin D-3 supplement, biotin)

 Red denotes controversial item